markusbuchholz/recap_cpp/src/object.md

 ### Description

-**Polymorphism** Base class (often abstract) that defines a common interface (pure virtual functions).
-Derived classes that override those functions with their own behavior.
-Base class pointer or reference to call the function, and the correct derived version runs at runtime.
+**Polymorphism**  is a way to design software interfaces where a pointer or reference to an abstract base class can represent different derived class objects, and the actual behavior depends on which derived class is being used at runtime.

 ### Examples